tupl-tufts/rdl/README.md

 .../file.rb:6:   ^~~~~~~~~~~
 ```

 Passing `typecheck: :now` to `type` checks the method body immediately or as soon as it is defined.
 Passing `typecheck: :call` to `type` statically type checks the method body whenever it is called.
-Passing `typecheck: sym` for some other symbol statically type checks the method body when `rdl_do_typecheck sym` is called.
+Passing `typecheck: sym` for some other symbol statically type checks the method body when `RDL.do_typecheck sym` is called.

 The `type` method can also be called with the class and method to be annotated, and it can also be invoked as `RDL.type` in case `extend RDL::Annotate` would cause namespace issues: